Chicken parmesan

-Chicken parmesan or chicken parmigiana (pollo alla parmigiana) is a dish that consists of breaded chicken breast covered in tomato sauce and mozzarella, Parmesan or provolone.
+Chicken parmesan or chicken parmigiana (pollo alla parmigiana) is a dish that consists of fried breaded chicken breast covered in tomato sauce and mozzarella, Parmesan or provolone.
 Ham or bacon is sometimes added.

 The dish originated in the Italian diaspora in the United States during the early 20th century.
-It has been speculated that the dish is based on a combination of the Italian parmigiana, a dish using fried eggplant slices and tomato sauce, with a cotoletta, a breaded veal cutlet generally served without sauce or cheese in Italy.
+It has been speculated that the dish is based on a combination of parmigiana, an Italian dish using fried eggplant slices and tomato sauce, with a cotoletta, a breaded veal cutlet generally served without sauce or cheese in Italy.

 Chicken parmesan is included as the base of a number of different meals, including sandwiches and pies.

 History

 North America

 Upon arriving in North America, Italian immigrants began to take advantage of the meat market, incorporating chicken into parmigiana.
 The dish, also known as "chicken parm", originated in the northeast United States from Italian immigrants, and became a popular staple in restaurants serving Italian-American cuisine by the 1950s.
 Home versions also grew in popularity.
 A recipe was published in the 1953 issue of the New York Herald Tribune that used frozen fried chicken patties or fillets along with other processed foods to make a version of the dish at home.
 A recipe for chicken parmesan was published in The New York Times in 1962.

 In the United States and Canada, chicken parmesan is often served as a main course, and sometimes with a side of, or on top of, pasta.
 Many restaurants also offer chicken parm sandwiches.
-In the Greater Toronto Area, California Sandwiches is a chain specializing in beef, veal, and chicken parmesan sandwiches, so "California Sandwich" has become a generic term in that region.